yuriy-yarvinen/prompts/Readme.md

 ## 📂 Structure

-Each prompt is stored as a standalone `.md` file:
+Each prompt is stored as a standalone `.md` file.